Few people would call selling a home fun. In fact, most people are more stressed when selling a home than they were when they bought it.

 There are expenses that come with homeownership that aren’t easy for relatives to handle.
 This usually leads them to put the house up for sale to avoid having to manage the property.

-Getting a divorce is similar to having a death in the family for many couples.
-Having to split up your assets and start anew usually involves getting rid of the home you share together.
+Getting a divorce is similar to experiencing a death in the family for many couples.
+Having to settle the property, split up your assets and start a new life usually involves getting rid of the home you share together.

 This is especially true when both spouses’ names are on the mortgage loan.
 One spouse can’t simply buy out the other and move on.